SafetyPanda/RISH/README.md

 # RISH
-RISH: Ruby Interactive Shell for Unix Systems
+RISH: Ruby Interactive Shell for Linux and Unix Systems Version 0.2
-Please note that this is in ALPHA, if that.
-Due to that I would not use this as a replacement shell, yet.
-There will be tons of bugs and breaks.
-If you do use it please feel free to add your own to it and submit your changes to this repo!
-Or submit an issue and I will get it fixed.

 # About
 Replacement for BASH or ZSH.
 Will soon have customization, and more advanced features to seperate itself from Bash, or at least have feature parity with it.
+Please note that this is in **ALPHA**, if that.
+Due to that I would not use this as a replacement shell.
+If you do and it breaks something, I apologize.
+If you find issues and fix them or add built in commands feel free to submit a pull request!

 # Features!
-- Tab Completion
+- Tab Completion with built-in commands
+- Some minor customization, colors and formatting words on prompt.

 # Install
 Clone this repo, download the zip, or download the file.
-As it is in Alpha I would keep your current shell and use this command `exec rish.rb` to start it.

 # Commands
 Open rish.rb in a text editor, will be making a man page with info later.

+# Usage
+ As it is in Alpha I would keep your current shell and use this command `exec rish.rb` to start it.
+ For debugging purposes `ruby rish.rb` so it doesn;t just close your terminal application.

 # Dependencies
 Ruby, obviously

 # In Progress
-- Forking
+- Customization.
-- Customization
+- Feature parity with.
+- Tab completition with all programs.
 - More.
 So much more.

 # Known Issues
-- cd by itself will cause an issue.
+- cd by itself will break shell
-- does not fork processes
+- Echo only outputs one word.
 - Lots more I'm sure

 # License
 Copyright (C) 2019  James Gillman [jronaldgillman@gmail.com]

 This program is free software: you can redistribute it and/or modify